 - Capture all necessary data and make sure that it is current and accurate.
-This includes data captured on new accounts, as well as, identifying and bridging data gaps for existing accounts. - Configure their information technology systems to calculate deposit insurance coverage according to FDIC rules. - Ensure supporting documentation and physical records (e.g., signature cards) are complete and accurate for all relevant accounts. - Meet alternative recordkeeping requirements for certain accounts (e.g., deposit accounts held in a trust) and certify that the needed information will be provided to the FDIC in the event of a failure.
+This includes data captured on new accounts, as well as identifying and bridging data gaps for existing accounts. - Configure their information technology systems to calculate deposit insurance coverage according to FDIC rules. - Ensure supporting documentation and physical records (e.g., signature cards) are complete and accurate for all potentially relevant accounts. - Meet alternative recordkeeping requirements for certain accounts (e.g., deposit accounts held in a trust) and certify that the needed information would be provided to the FDIC in the event of a failure.

-To envision the impact of the rule, consider its essence: Banks must be able to calculate a customer's deposit insurance coverage on any given day, which includes:
+To envision the impact of the rule, consider its essence: the ability to calculate a customer's deposit insurance coverage on any given day.
+This encompasses:

-- Identifying unique customers (including those of third-parties) and all related insured deposit accounts. - Understanding beneficial ownership to establish data gathering requirements. - · Collecting necessary data at account opening. - Obtaining current account balances and applying FDIC rules for deposit insurance coverage (e.g. considering full and partial ownership). - Producing reports and data files according to FDIC Requirements.
+- Identifying the customer and all insured deposit accounts accurately - Understanding beneficial ownership to establish data gathering requirements - Collecting necessary data at account opening - Obtaining current account balances and applying FDIC rules for deposit insurance coverage (e.g., taking into account full and partial ownership) - Producing reports and data files according to FDIC requirements

-To enable this, large banks need to consider changes to processes, procedures and systems.

-Figure 2 illustrates potential changes across the bank, from the point of customer interaction through operations.
+To enable this, large banks will likely need to consider changes to processes, procedures and systems.
+Figure 1 illustrates potential changes across the bank, from the point of customer interaction through operations.